Home / Blog / Mental Health App

 Solution

-Step by step, public authorities are introducing regulations and rules to validate these apps, so product owners will soon face a dilemma: providing their applications with high-level evidence – or quitting the market of digital wellness products.
+Step by step, public authorities are introducing regulations and rules to validate these apps.
+As a result, product owners will soon face a dilemma: either providing their applications with high-level evidence or exiting the market of digital wellness products.

-Tip: Accreditation processes, app libraries, and scientifically proven frameworks will add true value to mental health apps and support clinicians in recommending them to their clients.
+💡 Tip: Accreditation processes, app libraries, and scientifically proven frameworks will provide genuine value to mental health apps and assist clinicians in recommending them to their clients.

 Problem

-Generally speaking, mHealth is not associated with top-notch UX/UI design.
-But mental health apps can give you a second thought – most of them boast a minimalistic, yet sleek and attractive look and feel.
+In general, mHealth is not typically associated with top-notch UX/UI design.
+However, mental health apps can change that perception.
+Many of them feature a minimalistic design that is sleek and attractive.

-Self-help app owners have their reasons for that.
-According to a clinical review, published in Evidence-Based Mental Health Month, 74% of users stop engaging with the app after only 10 uses, with poor app design cited as one of the main reasons for it, along with useless content and privacy concerns.
+Owners of self-help apps have their reasons for creating them.
+According to a clinical review published in Evidence-Based Mental Health Month, 74% of users stop using the app after only 10 sessions.
+Poor mental health app design, along with useless content and privacy concerns, were cited as the main reasons for this drop in engagement.

 Solution

-Here is the definition of the “ease of use” notion, given by IGI Global: “The degree to which a person believes that using a particular system would be free of effort”.
-Successful digital wellness apps are built with app usability and simplicity in mind, so that users, especially those who suffer from depression and mental disorders, don’t make any additional effort to comprehend how it functions.
+Here is the definition of the “ease of use” concept, provided by IGI Global: “The degree to which a person believes that using a particular system would be free of effort.”
+Successful digital wellness apps are designed with usability and simplicity in mind, so that users, particularly those who suffer from depression and mental disorders, do not need to exert any additional effort to understand how it works.

 Interoperability